Business tips

 The Best Marketing Strategy – Using SEO & Google Ads Together

-SEO and Google Ads are often viewed as competing strategies, but the most effective approach is using both strategically.
+SEO and Google Ads are often viewed as competing strategies, but the most effective approach is to use both strategically.
 While SEO builds long-term traffic and brand credibility, Google Ads provides instant visibility and keyword testing opportunities.
 When combined, they create a balanced, data-driven marketing strategy that maximizes results.

 How Google Ads Can Boost Your SEO Strategy